duckdb/duckdb-web/docs/api/node_neo/overview.md

 ```

 Read chunk data (column-major):

 ```ts
 // array of columns, each as an array of values const columns = chunk.getColumns();
 ```

 Read chunk data (row-major):

 ```ts
 // array of rows, each as an array of values const columns = chunk.getRows();
 ```

-Read chunk data (one value at a time)
+Read chunk data (one value at a time):

 ```ts
 const columns = [];
 const columnCount = chunk.columnCount;